-Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) two pay processes Work with the Head of HR, ensuring that this work is built into the payroll and HR Systems work plan SR53.14 Timescale for implementation: a lot of processes, frameworks, governance, systems etc to establish in phase 1 within a tight timeframe BI Project delivery Project plan road map, action log and risk register Recruiting to vacant posts BII Identify support required from other 'experts' across the council and secure their commitment to the project via CMT and FBI CII SR53.15 Staff Absence impacting upon capacity to deliver the project: Sickness absence and planned holidays of project team members and wider contributors to the project creating delays in project delivery All Operational / project delivery Workload plans reviewed regularly and work re-allocated to others in the team.
+Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) SR53.14 Timescale for implementation: a lot of processes, frameworks, governance, systems etc to establish in phase 1 within a tight timeframe BI Project delivery Project plan road map, action log and risk register Recruiting to vacant posts BII Identify support required from other 'experts' across the council and secure their commitment to the project via CMT and FBI CII SR53.15 Staff Absence impacting upon capacity to deliver the project: Sickness absence and planned holidays of project team members and wider contributors to the project creating delays in project delivery All Operational / project delivery Workload plans reviewed regularly and work re-allocated to others in the team.
 BII In the case of wider contributors such finance support and job evaluation, back-up arrangements will need to be identified CIII SR54 Recruitment and Retention A skilled, qualified, and experienced workforce is essential to deliver services, including statutory services.
+However, attracting, and retaining staff continues to be a challenge across directorates.
 BII Lack of experienced staff with specialist skills Low staff morale Loss of productivity through quiet quitting Industrial action impacting service delivery / performance.
-Reliance on interim and agency staff 10% MedPay Pilot review to: align historical pressures and ensure competitive pay. retain a talented workforce. attract and recruit a skilled workforce. support career progression.
-Apprenticeship Academy offering: alternative route to employment opportunities for development and career progression Regular engagement with workforce and trade unions CII Full rollout of Medpay Review (18 months) • Benchmarked pay for all roles aligned to profession with the ability to move to acquire new skills and increase salary. • Career pathways to support progression within the Council. • Introduction of an additional band (R8) to ensure career opportunities and professional pay levels.
+Reliance on interim and agency staff Budget pressures due to use of agency staff and contractors to fill roles.
+10% MedPay Pilot review to: align historical pressures and ensure competitive pay. retain a talented workforce. attract and recruit a skilled workforce. support career progression.
+Apprenticeship Academy offering: alternative route to employment opportunities for development and career progression Regular engagement with workforce and trade unions Medway's values, behaviours and culture embedded by managers.
+Annual staff survey to understand staff priorities and inform Engagement Strategy.
+CII Full rollout of Medpay Review (18 months) • Benchmarked pay for all roles aligned to profession with the ability to move to acquire new skills and increase salary. • Career pathways to support progression within the Council. • Introduction of an additional band (R8) to ensure career opportunities and professional pay levels. • Revised performance management approach to ensure skills assessments and career conversations. • Introduction of a talent management tool to identify future